 The National Gallery

 Founded in 1837, the National Gallery houses Norway's largest public collection of paintings, drawings and sculptures.
-In its permanent and temporary exhibitions, the museum presents older art, with principal emphasis on art from Norway.

 The Scream, Madonna, The Sick Child, and The Dance of Life are but some of the highlights of the museum’s ample collection of works by Edvard Munch.
 Important works by other leading Norwegian artists, such as J.C.
 Dahl and Thomas Fearnley, are also presented.
 Other highlights include Tidemand and Gude’s national-romantic masterpiece Bridal Procession on the Hardangerfjord as well as the perhaps most important work of Norwegian neo-romanticism, Harald Sohlberg’s Winter Night in the Mountains.
 Christian Krohg is well represented in the exhibition as well, with key works such as the poignant Albertine to See the Police Surgeon.